Trigonometric functions

 Basis of trigonometry: if two right triangles have equal acute angles, they are similar, so their corresponding side lengths are proportional.

 In mathematics, the trigonometric functions (also called circular functions, angle functions or goniometric functions) are real functions which relate an angle of a right-angled triangle to ratios of two side lengths.
 They are widely used in all sciences that are related to geometry, such as navigation, solid mechanics, celestial mechanics, geodesy, and many others.
-They are among the simplest periodic functions, and as such are also widely used for studying periodic phenomena through Fourier analysis.
+They are among the simplest periodic functions, and are widely used for studying periodic phenomena through Fourier analysis.

-The trigonometric functions most widely used in modern mathematics are the sine, the cosine, and the tangent functions.
-Their reciprocals are respectively the cosecant, the secant, and the cotangent functions, which are less used.
+The trigonometric functions most commonly used in modern mathematics are the sine, the cosine, and the tangent functions.
+Their reciprocals are respectively the cosecant, the secant, and the cotangent functions, which are less commonly used.
 Each of these six trigonometric functions has a corresponding inverse function and has an analog among the hyperbolic functions.

 The oldest definitions of trigonometric functions, related to right-angle triangles, define them only for acute angles.
 To extend the sine and cosine functions to functions whose domain is the whole real line, geometrical definitions using the standard unit circle (i.e., a circle with radius 1 unit) are often used; then the domain of the other functions is the real line with some isolated points removed.
 Modern definitions express trigonometric functions as infinite series or as solutions of differential equations.
 This allows extending the domain of sine and cosine functions to the whole complex plane, and the domain of the other trigonometric functions to the complex plane with some isolated points removed.